AI-Ashik/encryption-bcrypt/README.md

 ## Table of Contents

-#### This encryption method is also a very simple, in this (md5) hashing function method it just convert the password into a unredable password and it also used when logging in to a route.
+#### This encryption method is also a very simple, bcrypt npm package encrypted password by hashing and salting

-### but this method is not secure as it looks , cuz it always converts the passwor in to a same encrypted password. so hackers can use password table to decrypt it

 - [Update Node](#update-node)
   - [Windows](#windows)